ayavilevich/ulp_adc_issue/README.md

 Last working set is: Espressif32 6.4.0, ESP Arduino: 2.0.11, ESP-IDF: 4.4.5
 The first non working set is: Espressif32 6.5.0, ESP Arduino: 2.0.14, ESP-IDF: 4.4.6

+To check how the ADC instruction relates to the bug, use the variable "ulp_do_adc" in the code to easily try the project with and without this function.